deanwampler/spark-scala-tutorial/tutorial/README.md

 [WordCount3.scala](#code/src/main/scala/sparkworkshop/WordCount3.scala)

 This exercise also implements *Word Count*, but it uses a slightly simpler approach.
 It also uses a utility library to support command-line arguments, demonstrating some idiomatic (but fairly advanced) Scala code.
 We won't worry about the details of this utility code, just how to use it.
+When we set up the `SparkContext`, we also use [Kryo Serialization](http://spark.apache.org/docs/1.2.0/tuning.html), which provides better compression and therefore better utilization of memory and network bandwidth.

 We'll run this example in both local mode and in Hadoop (YARN).